Delivery included over €80.00 (Mainland Portugal)

 Barbera is also a very popular red grape variety and widely planted in the Piedmont region.Barbera d´Asti DOCG is considered to be of higher quality than Barbera d´Alba DOC, since around Alba are the DOs ofBarolo and Barbaresco, and the best slopes are reserved for the planting of Nebbiolo.
 However, there are exceptions where we can find Barbera d´Alba wines of great quality.

-It produces wines with high acidity, medium to low tannins, deep colour, plum and red cherry aromas and sometimes black pepper.
-They can be drunk young or selected for ageing.
+It produces wines with high acidity, medium to low tannins, a deep colour, and aromas of plum and red cherry, and sometimes black pepper; they can be enjoyed young, but most benefit from bottle ageing.

 What white grape varieties can we find in the region?

-We can find indigenous white grape varieties such as Arneis, Cortese, Timorasso or Moscatobut also international ones such as Sauvignon Blanc ou a Chardonnay.
+We can find indigenous white grape varieties such as Arneis, Cortese, Timorasso, Favorita or Moscato, as well as international varieties such as Sauvignon Blanc or Chardonnay.

 Arneis – Produces wines with medium acidity, aromas that can range from herbaceous, green apple, tangerine and white flowers to pear and stone fruit, an excellent choice as a social wine or to accompany fish dishes and salads.